SilkePilon/KnowledgeBook/README.md

 ## Roadmap

-- Add an highlight to the currently running node.
+- Add checkboxes to nodes (booleans)
 - Add an way in export and import flows.
 - Auto save flows to browser.